-Once you have a reasonable amount of underlay levelled (we recommend 100mm), apply a starter fertiliser such as Sir Launcher, this will encourage deeper root growth and really support your lawn in the establishment phase.
+Once you have a reasonable amount of underlay levelled (we recommend 100mm), apply a starter fertiliser such as Lawn Launcher, this will encourage deeper root growth and really support your lawn in the establishment phase.
 See How To Lay Turf Part 2 for more about preparing the ground before lawn installation.

 If you are laying your turf on a slope, start at the bottom.
 Place your rolls or slabs of turf around the perimeter of the area and lay between the perimeter.
 Stagger the joints in a brickwork fashion to avoid erosion and butt the turf closely together to avoid gaps – this is where your turf can dry out and cause a patchy lawn.